JSampx/fastAPI/README.md

-# fastAPI - Simple project made in async Python lib.
+# fastAPI - Simple project made with async Python lib.

 This is a mini project made by myself for learning asyncronous API design with:
 Python